 In our culture the food we eat, whether straight outta cardboard boxes or fresh-plucked from the vibrant, organic earth, makes us in some way shame-worthy.

-He’s a good God, y’all – He took that burden of guilt and pride away and let me appreciate and truly praise Him for what He was providing.
+He’s a good God, y’all – He took that burden of guilt and pride away.
+With a renewed determination and creativity, I tackled our menu.
+The great Jehovah Jireh let me appreciate and truly praise Him for what He was providing.

 That, friend, is the very first step to eating well when you can’t afford to.

-I promise you, you will never eat better than you do with a praise on your lips and gratefulness in your heart.
+I promise you, you’ll never eat better than you do with a praise on your lips and gratefulness in your heart.

-In the upcoming posts, we’ll go over the ways to save, but for now: Have you had a difficult lifestyle change that rocked your world?
-What did you do about it?
+In the upcoming posts, we’ll go over the ways to save, but for now: Have you been at this place in life?
+What did you do?